 District IT maintains the voice network infrastructure.
 A Nortel Option 61C PBX is installed with a capacity of a capacity for up to 1,500 phones.
 This system supports analog, digital, and IP phones on campus.
-With the planned Avaya's planned obsoleting of the Nortel line, the District will over the next next 36 months begin movement to the next generation of phone services for the colleges.
-This will involve some hybrid combination of Avaya bridging technology to allow a seamless migration from the aging infrastructure to a VOIP architecture that effectively leverages Microsoft's Unified Messaging services.
+With the planned Avaya's planned obsoleting of the Nortel line, the District will over the next next 24 months begin movement to the next generation of phone services for the colleges.
+This will involve implementation of Microsoft's Lync Unified Communications platform.